LakeMLB: Data Lake Machine Learning Benchmark: Introduction

-In sum, LakeMLB provides end-to-end experimental code for data loading, algorithm execution, and evaluation, thereby ensuring reproducibility and enabling consistent benchmarking.
 The main contributions of this paper are summarized as follows: \begin{enumerate} \item We introduce LakeMLB, the first comprehensive benchmark for evaluating multi-table machine learning tasks in data lake environments. \item We conduct extensive evaluation and analysis of state-of-the-art tabular learning methods on this benchmark, providing insights into their performance across complex multi-table scenarios. \item We release the benchmark datasets and code as a community resource to advance research on machine learning within data lake ecosystems. \end{enumerate}

-The remainder of this paper is organized as follows.
-Section~\ref{sec:preliminaries} introduces the preliminaries and formally defines the problem.
-Section~\ref{sec:benchmark} describes the benchmark design and dataset construction.
-Section~\ref{sec:discussion} analyzes the key challenges and discusses potential solutions.
-Section~\ref{sec:experiments} presents comprehensive experimental results.
-Section~\ref{sec:related_work} reviews related work, and Section~\ref{sec:conclusion} concludes the paper and discusses future research directions.